potherca/WeCamp/2015/day-two/README.md

 ## Introduction

-After sleeping quite well, day two arrived.
+After sleeping quite well, day two arived.
 After having breakfast and a daily "all hands on deck" standup, we got to work.
-The first thing was create a desk to stand at.
+The first thing I did, was create a desk to stand at.
 I even [gained some XP](https://twitter.com/shochdoerfer/status/636475360855654400) for it.